KrisAirdancer/Algorithms-Practice/algs-project-log.md

 # Project Log

+**July 2, 2023**
+- Completed LeetCode 78: Subsets
+  - Was not able to come up with a solution on my own.
+Had the right conceptual idea, but was unable to translate it into code.
+  - Watched both the conceptual and implementation portions of the NeetCode video.

 **June 30, 2023**
 - Completed LeetCode 621: Task Scheduler.
   - I was not able to arrive at a conceptual solution to this one on my own.
 However, after watching the conceptual portion of the NeetCode video, I was able to implement my own solution.